North and South photo

 The Anglo-Norman enterprise

-In 1066, William, Duke of Normandy, became the master in England.
+In 1066, William, Duke of Normandy, became the master of England.
 His successors, the Anglo-Norman Kings, tried to increase their authority and international prestige (especially in front of France) by controlling the British Isles (first Ireland and then Wales).

 In 1171, the English King Henry II landed in Ireland and was accepted by the Irish Kings as their overlord (=master).
 During the 13th century, many Anglo-Norman barons settled in Ireland where they were given land by the King.
 They introduced the French system of feudalism and forced the native Irish to become serfs.